“The euro zone has lost time, so much so that the cost of the euro crisis has been much heavier than necessary”

 Has the reaction of the rest of the European Union not made the crisis worse?

 There were structural problems in Greece and a recession was inevitable.
 But we were very frustrated to see that the donors did not give us time to redress the country and that they did not want to see the responsibility of the euro zone.
-The structural adjustment program could have been spread over a longer period to reduce austerity.
-Our debt could have been restructured more quickly, to reduce the cost.
+The structural adjustment program might have been spread over a longer period to reduce austerity.
+Our debt might have been restructured more quickly, to reduce the cost.

 During the first six months of the crisis, Europe saw this only as a Greek problem, not as a eurozone problem.
 The Germans refused to say that they would not let us go bankrupt when, on the contrary, the “bazooka” would have had to be released by guaranteeing that there would be no exit from the euro zone, in order to curb the contagion. of the crisis.
 Lowering wages and pensions in Greece was not enough …